-The above example shows the optional initialization parameters used by VelocityResponseWriter and detailed in the following table.
+The above example shows the optional initialization and custom tool parameters used by

+VelocityResponseWriter; these are detailed in the following table.
 These initialization parameters are only specified in the writer registration in solrconfig.xml, not as request-time parameters.
 See further below for request-time parameters.